Continued and New Internal Projects

 Fire Station 3

-Presently located at the intersection of Arapahoe Avenue and 30th Street, Fire Station #3 has been identified in the fire department’s master plan and capital improvement plan for relocation for the following reasons:
+Presently located at the intersection of Arapahoe Avenue and 30th Street, Fire Station No.3 has been identified in the fire department’s master plan and capital improvement plan for relocation for the following reasons:

 - Construction Deficiencies: The existing facility, built in 1964, lacks community outreach and meeting space, which is desired to meet current department goals.
 In addition, due to its age, the facility presents challenges for meeting city objectives, including energy efficiency standards.
 Finally, the facility is unable to accommodate anticipated apparatus re-deployment related to the department’s Standards of Coverage process and the potential for Advanced Life Support service delivery.